 - Be current APTA members in good standing at the time of nomination and selection.

 - Be within two years immediately following graduation from an ABPTRFE-accredited residency program.
 This period includes the one year preceding the nomination.

 - Be nominated by a representative of an ABPTRFE-accredited physical therapist residency education program.
-Self-nominations are not permitted for this award; and
+Self-nominations are not permitted for this award.

 - Be licensed or regulated as required by the jurisdiction where the nominee is practicing.

-- Demonstrate evidence of current and potential contributions to the physical therapy profession;
+- Evidence of current and potential contributions to the physical therapy profession.

-- Promote best practice patterns within clinical practice through teaching, mentoring, and scholarly work;
+- Promotion of best practice patterns within clinical practice through teaching, mentoring, and scholarly work.

-- Demonstrate dedicated service to the community through activities that enhance quality of life, function, and societal well-being.
+- Dedicated service to the community through activities that enhance quality of life, function, and societal well-being.

 What Recipients Receive